Tarool/discofetch/README.md

       },
     },

-    // Whether the generated client should only be available server-side
+    // Whether the generated client should only be available server-side (nitro)
     private: false,
   },
 })